mihirchronicles/mihirchronicles.github.io/content/bookshelf/war-of-art.md

         - We master the technique of our jobs.
         - We have a sense of humor about our jobs.
         - We receive praise or blame in the real world.
 - Tiger Woods has a coach.
 The greatest golfer has a teacher.
 A coach he turns to for advice and constructive criticism.
-And he does this because he knows that even though he’s the best—he can always get better.
+And he does this because he knows that even though he’s the best-he can always get better.
 - Hierarchies vs Territories
     - Inspired by how animal kingdom operates.
-By how they rank within a Hierarchy—such as, say, a hen in a pecking order, or a wolf in a pack.
-By their connection to a Territory—like a home base or home court, a hunting ground or turf they’re comfortable operating within.
+By how they rank within a Hierarchy-such as, say, a hen in a pecking order, or a wolf in a pack.
+By their connection to a Territory-like a home base or home court, a hunting ground or turf they’re comfortable operating within.
-    - Hierarchies and territories are important because they provide us—(both humans as well as animals)—with psychological security.
+    - Hierarchies and territories are important because they provide us-(both humans as well as animals)-with psychological security.
 They help maintain order and a certain degree of organization.
 They help us understand our place and where we stand in the world.
-But there’s a sharp distinction between these two paradigms—the Hierarchy vs a Territory.
+But there’s a sharp distinction between these two paradigms-the Hierarchy vs a Territory.
     - Most people naturally tend to lean towards the Hierarchy paradigm.
 This is because it’s easier for us to slip into when we’re growing up (popular vs geeks in high school).
 Eventually, as we grow into adulthood, most of us allow the hierarchy to remain in place only in a different way (buy this beer, get this job, drive this car, and everyone will love you.)
 We allow social hierarchies to place a ceiling on how much we earn and how high we climb.
 Corporations are hierarchies.
 Governments are hierarchies.
 High school was the ultimate hierarchy.
     - But Hierarchies have proven themselves ineffective for the individual seeking to live a more fulfilling life doing work that matters to him/her.
 Ultimately, says Pressfield, “for the artist to define himself hierarchically is fatal.”
     - Hierarchies stifle creativity.
 An individual who defines himself by his place in a pecking order will: